hardtware/DC2/README.md

 **put assembly down here!**

 Success!
-Disconnect power, ethernet and HDMI (if connected) and finish assembly in 1.4
+Disconnect power, ethernet and HDMI (if connected) and finish assembly.

-`WRITE SAME failed.
-Manually zeroing.`

 ## 5. DC2 Assembly

 5.1 Connect the MinnowBoard Turbot to the faceplate.

-5.1.1 Get a #1 (or #2 if need be) philips head screwdriver and screw the 2 M3 hilips screws each in a few turns.
+5.1.1 Get a #1 (or #2 if need be) philips head screwdriver and screw the 2 M3 philips screws each in a few turns.
 You want the screws to go in from the left side if you are looking at the front of the faceplate.
 We are doing this to loosen the threads as the faceplate threads are 3D printed.

 ![mounting screws](./images/mounting_screws.jpg)

 5.1.2 Take out the screws, set the MinnowBoard Turbot on the faceplate, and screw the screws back in.
 Tighten enough that the MinnowBoard Turbot does not wobble around on the faceplate.
-If you have a SilverJaw Lure, you can first mount it to the MinnowBoard Turbot placing the spacers between the two boards, then screw the screws into the faceplate, and then screw the screws into the standoff at the other end of the boards.
+If you have ordered a SilverJaw Lure, you can first mount it to the MinnowBoard Turbot placing the spacers between the two boards, then screw the screws into the faceplate, and then screw the screws into the standoff at the other end of the boards.

 ![mounting screws](./images/base_assembly.jpg)